hamptonpieryc/website/content/docs/club-rules.md

 **4.4.6** Social non-sailing members.
 Non-sailing members are not entitled to vote.
 This membership is available in Family, Partner and Single classes, with eligibility as per 4.4.1, 4.4.2 and 4.4.3.

-**4.5** Temporary memberships, for short periods of tme, shall be arranged at the discretion of the General Management Committee.
+**4.5** Temporary memberships, for short periods of time, shall be arranged at the discretion of the General Management Committee.

 **4.6** The rates of Subscription payable by each class of membership as recommended by the General